Skip links and keyboard navigation

 Dumping waste can cause or accelerate the destruction of wildlife habitat.
 When green waste is dumped on top of native or local plants, those plants may die due to lack of sunlight or lack of competitive advantage.
 Invasive weeds in the green waste may overtake reserves and forests, significantly altering the biodiversity of an area.

 Dumping contaminated green waste and soils can pose biosecurity risks to animals and plants.
 It can also spread pests, such as fire ants and yellow crazy ants, to otherwise pristine areas, competing with native species and damaging ecosystems.
-Further biosecurity issues, including policy and programs, can be found on the Department of Agriculture and Fisheries website.
+Further biosecurity issues, including policy and programs, can be found on the Queensland Department of Primary Industries website.

 Marine litter can also cause habitat destruction.
 Plastic can smother coral, and there is evidence that waste affects the composition of aquatic ecosystems[10][20][24].
 Plastic waste on the ocean floor can reduce the exchange of gas between sediment and water, leading to low oxygen levels and suffocation.
 Anoxic (low oxygen) conditions have been observed in sediments under sunken plastic bags.
 This can adversely affect the animals that live in on the ocean floor, especially in soft sediment communities.
 Experiments have shown that changes to organic matter can occur after only two months (or three months for biodegradable plastic bags)[4].